alejanet/alejanet/README.md

 ### Hi there 👋

 I'm Alexandra.
 I hold a Licentiate and Bachelor in Economics from Pontificia Universidad Católica del Perú.
 I am currently based in Lima, Peru where I am working as a research assistant at [GRADE](https://www.grade.org.pe/en/).
-I am always coding in Stata and R, and currently exploring data viz design.

 ### Connect with me: